runarmyklebust/app-metafields/README.md

 ## Waterfall logic for meta fields

-After adding this app you should see `SEO Metadata` fields on both your site and on all of your contents.
 We will always add the meta fields for title and description, and most of the meta fields for Open Graph.
 However, if we cannot find any image to use, we won't add the meta fields for Open Graph image.

 It's important to understand the waterfall logic we use when evaluating which data to use for our meta fields (with the first match/hit overwriting all the following ones):